fpovoski/CoolboxxII/readme.md

 * For Home Assistant access use encryption key: "itqzvhZMJj8wuTJX0GTOuL/ffESFROzUlmcO0u2+sfo="

 * For customization, please contact us.
 We are happy to help.

 * Flashing new firmware over USB or over WiFi.
-To flash the board with new firmware over USB use ESPhome Web Flasher https://web.esphome.io/ with the device powered and connected to Windows or Linux PC.
-Flashing is not yet supported with HiveOS but is supported by shell commands.
-For flashing over WiFi access board’s webpage
+To flash the board with new firmware over USB from a Windows or Linux browser use ESPhome Web Flasher https://web.esphome.io/ with the device powered and connected to Windows or Linux PC.
+Flashing in HiveOS is supported by shell commands.
+For flashing over WiFi access board’s webpage.
 ## Updating Firmware from HiveOS Shell over USB

 * cd /home/user